 So what is a surfer to do?

-While eyeing my sons on their devices, wasting the day away indoors on games that have no positive social benefits, I had an idea.
+While eyeing my kids on their devices, wasting the day away indoors on games that have no positive social benefits, I had an idea.
 An awful idea.
 I got a wonderful, awful idea.

 Feeling my creative side growing, I proposed we give four of my surfboards a new look.
 They were, let’s say, kind of game for it.